MaxenceA4/Duplicati_Monitor/README.md

    - Place the entire contents of the `project-repo` directory into the root of your web server or in a subdirectory.

 4. **Configure Duplicati:**
    - For each computer you are monitoring, configure Duplicati to send its backup reports to `http://yourserver/path_to_project/receive.php?nameOfComputer=computer_name`.
+You can do this by modyfing in Advanced Options the `send-http-url`
+   - Modify the `send-http-result-output-format` to `Json`
+   - Modify the `send-http-message` to `Duplicati Backup Report\n\nOperation: %OPERATIONNAME%\nResult: %PARSEDRESULT%\nDate: %DATE%\nDetails: %DETAILS%`

 5. **Run the Application:**
    - Open a web browser and navigate to `http://yourserver/path_to_project/index.php` to view the backup reports.